Trek Across The Desert Planet

 “Trek Across the Desert Planet” is part of the “May The Fourth” collection that pays homage to a classic movie saga in a galaxy far, far away.
 Your late intermediate to early advanced piano students will love the different takes on various moments or places from the saga.

-All piano solos in this collection are at a late intermediate to early advanced level.
-Each piece includes 7th and 9th chords (and sometimes beyond) plus sections with cross rhythms.
+All piano solos in this collection are at a late intermediate through early advanced level.
+Each piece includes 7th and 9th chords (and sometimes beyond) plus sections with cross-rhythms.

 • Time To Go: Be transported to the end of the night at a famous cantina!
 This smooth jazz piece explores lush chords and interesting rhythms in 6/8 time.